kthblmfld/interview-problems/README.md

 Also, having them here makes it easier to organize problems solved vs. problems in progress ( x out of n tests currently passing ).

 The problem classes are modified when necessary to print their results to System.out.

+# For interviewing

+What is the job description?

+What is the technology stack?

+Who is the candidate?

+Is the candidate coming from a 3rd party?
+That's a red flag. as we get some imposters.
+Missing the spark of passion.